College Football News Preview 2020: Previewing, predicting, and looking ahead to the USF Bulls season with what you need to know.

 One thing this group has is bulk – 6-5, 328-pound junior Donovan Jennings will handle one tackle job, and 6-3, 324-pound junior Demetris Harris will work at a guard spot.
 The starting five will likely end up averaging close to 320 pounds per man.

 Leading rusher Jordan Cronkrite is gone, but the running backs should be interesting.
-South Carolina transfer Lavonte Valentine comes in to battle with Johnny Ford – a 5-5, 180-pounder who missed half of last year and never got going – and speedster Kelley Joiner.
+Johnny Ford – a 5-5, 180-pounder who missed half of last year and never got going – should be fun, and speedster Kelley Joiner adds even more flash.